 Turin born Milena Canonero studied art history and costume design.
 She broke into the film industry by first working with Stanley Kubrick after working on operas and commercials.
 Little did she know that A Clockwork Orange would go on to be a cult classic, no matter how disturbing I found the movie :S.

-Her work on this, her first film, won her an Oscar and was the beginning of her iconic career and development of style.
+Her work on this, her first film, was the beginning of her iconic career and development of style.
 In an interview with Fascineshion.com she explained that the inspiration for the characters were “Post-Skinhead” and Kubrick, her mentor, insisted she begin with the head and work her way down for both character development and completing the overall costume which in essence is the character’s psychology presented visually.

 In the same interview Canonero goes on to say, “It’s not the costume itself that I like to do, of course it is interesting, but it’s more about the meaning I give to the masterpiece…”